myamoto/ArchiCherryOnTop/README.md

 your artifact is there : /data/toolup/projects/ArchiCherryOnTop/target/archicherryontop-1.0.0.jar
 ### deploy on linux

-archicherryontop uses Spring-boot so it gets packaged in a single jar including embedded tomcat server.
-It can work with a spring-cloud-config server to hold its properties or a local configuration file.\
 This is how to make it work with everything included in a single directory on Linux including a local configuration file.\

 1) create directory /opt/services/archicherryontop